Lewis Roca Rothgerber Christie

-Lewis Roca Rothgerber Christie is a U.S. law firm with approximately 300 attorneys across ten offices in Arizona, California, Colorado, Nevada, and New Mexico.
-Its administrative offices are located in Phoenix, where it was founded in 1950 as Lewis & Roca.
+Lewis Roca Rothgerber Christie was a U.S. law firm with approximately 300 attorneys with offices in Arizona, California, Colorado, Nevada, and New Mexico.
+Its administrative offices were located in Phoenix, where it was founded in 1950 as Lewis & Roca.

+On January 1, 2025, the firm combined with Womble Bond Dickinson, with the combined firm operating under the Womble Bond Dickinson name.

 The firm has handled pro bono cases including Miranda v.
 Arizona, 384 U.S. 436 (1966), in which partners John P. Frank, John Flynn and others represented Ernesto Miranda in the landmark US Supreme Court case, giving rise to "Miranda Rights."

 Practice areas

-The firm represents clients across a range of practice areas, managed through primary practice groups for litigation, intellectual property, business transactions, gaming law, and regulatory and government relations.

-The firm’s largest practice group, litigation, includes lawyers in areas including religious institutions, insurance, labor and employment law, IP litigation, product liability, appellate and real estate litigation.
-Attorneys handle commercial disputes before state and federal trial and appellate courts and administrative tribunals.

-Many attorneys in the firm’s second largest practice group, intellectual property, have science and engineering backgrounds.
-The group handles cases of IP procurement, enforcement and defense, including IP licensing, IP strategy, prosecution and litigation for patents, trademarks, copyrights and trade secrets, and Internet law and domain disputes.

-The business transactions practice group includes real estate and construction, corporate services, company formation, mergers and acquisitions, insurance, health care services, financial services, land development, and negotiating transactions.
+Lewis Roca Rothgerber Christie organized its work through five primary practice groups: litigation, intellectual property, business transactions, gaming law, and regulatory and government relations.
+Litigation was the firm's largest group, handling commercial disputes in state and federal trial and appellate courts as well as administrative tribunals, with lawyers practicing in areas including insurance, labor and employment, product liability, appellate, and real estate litigation.
+Its second-largest group, intellectual property, covered patent, trademark, copyright, and trade secret prosecution and litigation, and many of its attorneys held science or engineering degrees.

-The gaming practice group supports casino operators, suppliers, state and local governments, communities, businesses, non-profit organizations, tribal governments and others in addressing casino gaming law including Native American and riverboat casinos, racinos, interactive and mobile gaming, poker and interstate horse racing.

-Lewis Roca has government relations practices in Arizona, Colorado and Nevada, focusing on public policy.
+The firm was also known for its gaming law practice, which advised casino operators, equipment suppliers, and tribal, state, and local governments on matters including Native American gaming, racinos, and interactive gaming.
+It maintained government relations practices in Arizona, Colorado, and Nevada.

 History

 The firm was founded in Phoenix as Lewis and Roca, by Orme Lewis and Paul Roca in 1950, with clients in Arizona and the southwest.
 The firm grew to 180 lawyers with offices in Phoenix, Tucson, Las Vegas, Reno, Albuquerque and Silicon Valley, and practices within litigation, real estate and business transactions, natural resources, gaming, intellectual property, and bankruptcy.

 In 2013 the firm merged with Denver-based Rothgerber Johnson & Lyons, which has operated in the Rocky Mountain region since 1903 with 75 lawyers and offices in Denver, Colorado Springs and Casper, and practice areas in litigation, real estate, banking, insurance, energy infrastructure and religious institutions.
 The merged firm was renamed Lewis Roca Rothgerber LLP.

 On January 1, 2016, Lewis Roca Rothgerber combined with Christie, Parker & Hale, a Los Angeles-based intellectual property firm, to become Lewis Roca Rothgerber Christie LLP.
 Founded in 1954 by James Christie, Robert Parker and Russell Hale, CPH had included about 40 attorneys in Los Angeles and Orange County and had handled patent work for SpaceShipOne, the first privately funded human space flight, among other clients.

+In September 2024, Lewis Roca Rothgerber Christie and Womble Bond Dickinson announced that the two firms would merge effective January 1, 2025, creating a firm of more than 1,300 lawyers across 37 offices in the United States and the United Kingdom, operating under the Womble Bond Dickinson name.
+The combined firms reported prior-year gross revenue exceeding $742 million.
+Lewis Roca managing partner Kenneth Van Winkle became vice chair of the combined firm.